EssentialsX/Website/pages/do-not-use-mohist.md

 behaviour shady, but it also poses significant risk to users who don't know what software they're running.

 As a result, we strongly recommend that you **do not use or support the Mohist project in any way going forwards.**
+We cannot guarantee the safety or functionality of unofficial builds of EssentialsX, and you should avoid using Mohist where possible.
 There are countless alternatives that are safer and more functional, and these alternatives are listed at the bottom of this page.

 ### Context